ellerysparkman/brown-practice-assignment/README.md

-# Ellery Sparkman - Brown SWE Technical Interview
+# Ellery Sparkman - CCV RSE Assignment
-### RepoRanker - Sorting Tool to Help Manage GitHub Repositories
+### Overview
-This project allows users to sort and visualize their GitHub repositories based on various metrics, such as the number of comments, watchers, recent commits, and the last activity date (opened or forked).
-It helps users make informed decisions about which repositories to keep or delete.
+For this assignment, I created 'RepoRanker', a customizable sorting tool that helps the Brown CCV manage and rank their GitHub repositories.
+The weighted sorting tool allows users to experiment with different criteria and see live ranked results.
-## Contents
+### Contents
 index.html: The main HTML file for this single-page site. app.js: The JavaScript file that handles fetching data from the GitHub API, sorting the repositories, and rendering them on the page. style.css: Basic CSS for styling the page.